OleSkaar/Plunder/Index/Classes/Berserker.md

 Steel yourself, and you can eat anything, up to twice your size, without any harm.
 If what you eat is actually nutritious, you gain a bonus HD.
 Once you’ve used this ability, you can’t use it again until you’ve taken a long rest.

 ### Axe vaulter
 You can use a longaxe or spear to launch yourself twice as far or high as normal, and use axes instead of climbing gear.
-If you fall on an enemy while using this ability, you can transfer all falling damage to them.
+If you fall on an enemy while using this ability, you can transfer up to 20 falling damage to them.

 ### Evil eye
 Channel your fury into a curse that either renders the target’s weapons blunt and brittle (they take 1 Notch and can’t deal wounds), or intimidates them (they have to roll Morale).
 For each target, roll a HD.
 On a 3 or less, you lose the HD.
 The effect lasts as long as you concentrate on it.